Can you remember the moment you first decided to go to a Nursing School?

 2. Flexible working schedules.
 In the Philippines shifts are about 8 to 12 hours for most health care facilities.
 One can request to be assigned in the night if a nurse decides to do some extra work in the morning or enroll for a master’s degree.

-3. Ability to work in variety of establishments.
+3. Ability to work in a variety of establishments.
 Some nurses prefer to work in the academic field while others prefer the hospital settings.
-Whatever your preference is, nursing field offers different work environment for nurses.
-For instance, if you love to teach health subjects you can work as lecturer or clinical instructor in nursing schools and nursing review centers.
+Whatever your preference is, the nursing field offers a different work environments for nurses.
+For instance, if you love to teach health subjects you can work as a lecturer or clinical instructor in nursing schools and nursing review centers.
 Although, choosing this spectrum of nursing requires additional educational attainment (Master’s Degree or PhD).
 If you love action more than science, you can work where the patients are – in hospitals, clinics, home care facilities and etc. Government agencies are currently opening up work opportunities for nurses in the Philippines too.
 The key is to find which skill you want to spotlight and work up your credentials from there.

 4. Nurses are in demand in other countries.
-Yes, we must admit it, most nurses took the course because of the high demand of health workers overseas.
-Philippines nurses had and have been employed in Dubai and nearby countries, USA, New Zealand, United Kingdom and etc. In addition, the demand for nurses is projected to rise in the coming years.
+Yes, we must admit it, most nurses took the course because of the high demand for health workers overseas.
+Philippines nurses had and have been employed in Dubai and nearby countries, the USA, New Zealand, United Kingdom and etc. In addition, the demand for nurses is projected to rise in the coming years.

 5. Excellent compensation packages overseas.
 Registered nurses abroad can earn about 25,000 PHP to as much as 200,000 PHP (perhaps more in some countries depending on the work experience and health care agency).

 6. It focuses on helping others.
 Sick people needs comfort and extra care.
 Although some patients have families to comfort them, most time of the day they are left alone in their hospital beds without someone to talk to.
 This is where nurses come in to picture.
 They make a huge difference in the lives of many people.